 - Original tips are the Industry's number one selling ski tip and continue to be a popular choice for programs and individuals alike.
 They're classics!

 - Ice Screws are designed to reduce resistance while skiing.
 We recommend these for intermediate and advanced skiers.

 - Brake Claws provide extra resistance and stability while skiing.
 They actively break during use which is helpful for those just beginning to ski.
 We recommend these for novice skiers.

-The X, Y and Z measurements are three measurements needed to make your custom outriggers.
-The X refers to the distance between the top of the cuff and the top of the grip handle.
-The Y refers to the distance between the top of the grip and the bottom of the ski tip.
-The Z measurement is the circumference of your forarm at it's widest to give you the correct cuff size.
-Always use a tape measure, not a ruler, as it's more flexible.
+X, Y and Z are the three measurements we use for outrigger sizing.
+X is the distance between the top of the cuff and the top of the grip.
+Y is the distance between the top of the grip and the bottom of the ski tip.
+Z is the circumference of your forearm at it's widest point.
+It is used to provide the correct cuff size.

 Using a tape measure, measure from the top back surface of the hand grip to the top of the arm cuff.
 Measure along the bend of the outrigger.

 The higher up on the forearm your cuff is, the greater the mechanical advantage for you.
 However if it is too high up, the cuff will bite into your upper arm when you lean over.
 While we only need to know the distance from the hand grip, one method for determining where the cuff should be is to measure the distance from your elbow.
 The distance from your elbow to the top of the cuff should roughly be: